11/5/2024

 Gansham Punjabi

-Hey guys good morning.
-Laurie going back to your prepared comments and also the comments from this morning you know weakness in China and autos etc none of that is truly all that surprising relative to you know your peers have been saying as well but the dividend cut is.
-So going back to that component you know is the dividend cut more a function of you not seeing or anticipating a recovery in 2025 relative to your initial plan or you're anticipating a much more worsening of the trend line if you will near term just given the uncertainty that's out there.
+Hey, guys.
+Good morning.
+Laurie, going back to your prepared comments and also the comments from this morning, you know, weakness in China and autos, et cetera, none of that is truly all that surprising relative to, you know, what your peers have been saying as well, but the dividend cut is.
+So going back to that component, you know, is the dividend cut more a function of of you not seeing or anticipating a recovery in 2025 relative to your initial plan, or you're anticipating a much more worsening of the trend line, if you will, near term, just given the uncertainty that's out there?
 How should we sort of think about those two dynamics?

 speaker